WebberZone/contextual-related-posts/readme.txt

 * New: Notice is displayed at the top of the Settings page if there are any missing of the FULLTEXT indices missing
 * New: Option in the Contextual Related Posts meta box to disable the related posts on the selected post
 * New: Select post type in the Related Posts Widget
+* Modified: Optimised number of queries for exclude categories option.
+Those not using this option will see the greatest savings
 * Modified: Select a pre-built thumbnail size will automatically update the width, height and crop settings.
 The default style will no longer enforce the 150x150 thumbnail size.
 * Modified: `strict_limit` argument in `get_crp_posts_id` is now TRUE by default
 * Fixed: First child now gets the correct thumbnail size